Here’s what Elaine Sackman says about the experience:

 The most common reason we hear why people won’t be a puppy raiser for us is they could never give the dog up.
 If the dog doesn’t graduate as a Service Dog, and the raiser has raised the puppy for at least 6 months, the raiser will be given the opportunity to keep the dog.
 If they’ve had the puppy less than 6 months before it’s released, the adoption fee is $550.
-If the dog graduates, the raiser will have the incredibly heartwarming experience – truly unmatched, of seeing the Service Dog they helped create leave graduation with a person in need.
-They will see the recipient’s and their family’s joy, at having this precious animal who will now assist the person with disabilities and change their life.
-The raiser will have directly contributed a LOT to that person, and their family’s lives by helping to create this very special Service Dog.
+If the dog graduates, the raiser will have the incredibly heartwarming experience – truly unmatched, of seeing the Service Dog they helped create help a person in need.
 This is a volunteer opportunity where you’ll truly make a difference.

 What’s involved in raising a Putnam Service Dog puppy?

 We use only humane, positive training methods.
 The puppy is never forced or physically manipulated.
 You wait for it to offer the desired behavior.
 When the desired behavior is shown, it is immediately marked with by sight, sound, or touch, and then the dog is given a treat to positively reinforce it.
 The puppy is never punished.
 Undesirable behavior is ignored or redirected to extinguish it.
 Positive, humane training creates dogs that trust humans and don’t feel the need to be aggressive to protect themselves; necessary components of a Service Dog’s personality.